17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 Old San Juan is so colorful!

-There are lots of lovely places to see in Old San Juan, Puerto Rico
+17 Best things to do in Old San Juan, Puerto Rico

 Colorful buildings in Old San Juan, Puerto Rico